danielk333/resordan/src/resordan/correlator/README.md

 1. **space_track_download**: Download tle snapshot from space-track from start time to end time.
 This end data should be before EISCAT GMF starting time.
 1. **save_cluster_data**: Getting clustering targets and saving them into hourly files.
-1. **beam_correlator**: correlation analysis between radar measurements and a catalogue of know objetcs.
+1. **beam_correlator**: correlation analysis between radar measurements and a catalogue of know objects.
 The analysis uses TLE data from space-track.
 Each object is propagated in time using the SGP4 propagator.
 The shortest distance difference between the propagated and simulated range and range-rate are computed.
 Two distint populations of didstances will result.
 The analysis will continue with the population encapsulating the shortest ditances.
 1. **beam_rcs_predict**: Estimate RCS values and other parameters for targets using correlation and TLE.
 For each object, it creates an iteration in time of +-1.5 seconds.
 The best match is selected from this iteration.